Jay-snow/octopus-dev/content/blog/first-wordpress-problems/index.md

 I relied on every programmer's dig-out-of-this-hole secret technique: Googling the error and combing through stackedoverflow posts.
 I tried just about everything that seemed even half reasonable.
 Finally, one of solutions marched me further to my goal - Deleting the mysql-bin.index files.

-I was now at the very least seeing a new error.
+I was now seeing a new error.
 New errors can be as exciting as they are terrifying - am I moving closer toward or away from my goal?

+Wordpress was now asking me to install, which was troubling because of course it was already installed..
+I wasn't exactly sure what installing would do to my files, so I continued my search on google.

-But of course it threw an error during installation, so that option was out the window too.
-Two hours down and I hadn't even started programming for the day yet, so I mad a drastic decision.
+Four hours down and I hadn't even started programming for the day yet, so I made a drastic decision.
 I would move away from MAMP entirely.
-I still had XAMPP from a previous project, so I I migrated everything from my MAMP /htdocs file to my XAMP /htdocs.
+I still had XAMPP from a previous project, so I migrated everything from my MAMP /htdocs file to my XAMP /htdocs.

-Again a new error.
+And wouldn't you know it - another new error.
 This time the root user had invalid permissions.
-I had a few other projects on the
+I remembered I had changed the password for XAMPP's database from root to ******, but updating that still gave me permission

 I learned that XAMPP has a tool called "resetbat" that resets the username and password to root (Or something.)
 No dice solving my issue though.